plandek-utils/ts-clean-key/README.md

 [Github repo here](https://github.com/plandek-utils/ts-clean-key)

-Removes bad chars for a string key (all except number, lowcase ascii7 letters, dash `-` and underscore `_`).
-It also removes multiple dashes in a row and replaces them for a single dash
+Removes bad chars for a string key (all except number, lowercase ascii7 letters, dash `-` and underscore `_`).
+It also removes multiple dashes in a row and replaces them for a single dash (this can be optionally disabled)

 ## Installation